sethkrasnianski/docs/flow/get-flow-slug-fields.md

 <!--
-@title GET flow/:slug/assignments
+@title GET flow/:slug/fields
 @author Moltin Ltd
-@description Returns all the assignments for a given flow
+@description Returns all the fields for a given flow
 @order 15.6

 @sidebar 1